MakeSchool-Tutorials/Superhero-Team-Dueler/P04-Battle-Arena/content.md

         pass
 ```

+# Testing Arena

+> [action]
+>
-Test your functions by either creating a new test file and using pytest, or by calling your methods this way:
+> Test your functions by either creating a new test file and using pytest, or by calling your methods this way:
+>
 ```python
 if __name__ == "__main__":
     arena = Arena()